dotsara/link-log/README.md

 ### 07–13 August

+* _Boricua_: a Puerto Rican, especially one living in the United States.
+   Listening to [Code Switch](http://www.npr.org/sections/codeswitch/2017/07/26/539368829/stretch-bobbito-on-race-hip-hop-and-belonging) last weekend, Bobbito reminded me I've heard this word a bunch of times (like in the middle of ["Jenny from the Block"](https://www.youtube.com/watch?v=dly6p4Fu5TE#t=3m5s)!) and always forget to look it up, but this time I remembered!

+   Mystery solved! (:

+---

 * I always mix up which type of soil produces blue and pink hydrangeas, [Farmer's Almanac to the rescue](https://www.almanac.com/plant/hydrangea)!
 Low pH below 5.5 (acidic): blue; higher pH over 5.5 (more base): pink.
 (White flowered hydrangeas aren't affected by the soil's pH.)